 All in all, while a few headsets restrict mobility, it is still a significant factor.
 Hence, your decision on whether to opt for a desktop or a laptop should depend on your standing on the performance to portability spectrum.

-Listed below are the 6 best pre-built desktops and laptops for VR in 2022.
+Listed below are the 6 best pre-built desktops and laptops for VR.
 Given Laptop vs Desktop is a never-ending debate, we will be dealing with desktops and laptops separately.
-For both of them, we will be listing the best computer in 3 distinct price ranges.
+For both of them, we will be listing the best computers in 3 distinct price ranges.

 HP Omen 30L is tailored to users who’d rather pay a premium than go through the hassle of building their own PC.
 In true fairness, though, given the rampant chip shortage, it may actually be difficult to build a comparable rig for less.